harness/developer-hub/release-notes/continuous-delivery.md

   When the trigger **Name** was empty a validation error appeared but the **Continue** button could still be clicked.

   Now, when the trigger **Name** is empty a validation error appears and the **Continue** button is disabled.
-- **Infrastructure** setting retained in the UI when environment is marked as **Runtime Input**.
+- The **Infrastructure** setting is retained in the UI when the environment is marked as **Runtime Input**.
 (CDS-49236)

   Now the **Runtime Input** setting is maintained and the **Infrastructure** setting is a runtime input.
 - Different artifacts with the same build Id are not considered in services listed in the **Environments** dashboard.
 (CDS-49189)

   Earlier, only the build Id was used to group instances in the **Environments** dashboard.
 When a user deployed a service with the same build Id but different artifact paths, either of the artifact paths would be present in the hover over the build Id in **Artifacts**.

-  Now we group services on their display name (artifact path + build Id) so that there are different entries for different artifacts even if they have the same build Id.
+  Now we group services based on their display name (artifact path + build Id) so that there are different entries for different artifacts even if they have the same build Id.

   | First artifact  | Second artifact   |
   |-------------- | -------------- |